GoogleCloudPlatform/terraform-google-cloudsqlnetworking/Examples/Host-Service-Project/readme.md

 No requirements.

 ## Pre-requisite
+1. User should have two projects which will act as Host Project and a Service Project.
-1. User Running this should have following permissions.
+2.1 User Running this should have following permissions.
    - **Host Project**
       - roles/compute.networkAdmin
       - roles/compute.securityAdmin